rockcesar/LatinChainDevelopments/website_pinetwork_games_odoo/README.md

 piapp-example (PiOS License) is a test and example of how to use Pi Apps API in a Webpage. piapp-example can be browsable here: https://github.com/rockcesar/LatinChainDevelopments/tree/master/piapp-example

+mahjong (MIT License) is the Mahjong.
+It's a modification of https://github.com/ScriptRaccoon/mahjong-solitaire (MIT License, 2021)

+tetris (MIT License) is the Tetris.
+It's a modification of https://github.com/Aerolab/blockrain.js (MIT License, 2021)

 More Info: https://github.com/rockcesar/LatinChainDevelopments